merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/14_API.md

  - Resource Access – Custom
  - Resources – check Catalog Inventory

-Save role and then type: System -> Web Services -> Users
+Save the role and then type: System -> Web Services -> Users

 Users should be created here: